Chipxiang/15-466-f20-base3/README.md

 Design:
 Follow the direction of sound in the darkness to complete a path towards the ice cream truck.
 Randomized unique path every game.

+Midnight treats are dangerous not only because it might let you gain unnecessary weight!

 Screen Shot:

 ![Screen Shot](screenshot.png)